Mayank8D/Toolmate/README.md

 ---

-## 🚀 Features
+## 🚀 How It Works

-- **Natural Language to Workflow:** Just describe your task; Toolmate plans the function sequence.
+1. **Describe your workflow** in plain English (e.g., "Summarize this CSV and email it to my manager").
-- **Rich Tool Library:** Includes PDF/text extraction, CSV parsing, summarization, email/SMS, translation, and more.
+2. **Toolmate analyzes your request** and selects the most relevant tools from its library.
-- **Interactive Plan Editing:** Review, update, and version your workflow plans in the UI.
+3. **An AI model (Gemini)** generates a step-by-step plan using these tools.
-- **Debug & Transparency:** View raw LLM prompts and responses for full transparency.
+4. **Review and edit** the plan interactively in the UI, or run it via CLI.
-- **Easy Extensibility:** Add new tools by editing a single JSON file.
+5. **Easily extend** Toolmate by adding new tools to a single JSON file—no code changes required!

 ---